Baytown Bert Live from Baytown, Texas!

 GPSr device Pen - Pencil

-Spare log book Shoulder bag to carry cache items
+Spare batteries Shoulder bag to carry cache items

 Multitool Insect repellent